sidesch/mp-bit-trees-maven/README.md

 **Acknowledgements**

-* This reading on subtype polymorphism: https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/readings/subtype-polymorphism.html
+* The documentation for Java InputStreams: https://docs.oracle.com/javase/8/docs/api/java/io/InputStream.html.
-* This article on String iteration: https://www.baeldung.com/java-iterate-string-characters *
+* This article on String iteration: https://www.baeldung.com/java-iterate-string-characters.
+* How to turn an InputStream into a BufferedReader: https://stackoverflow.com/questions/5200187/convert-inputstream-to-bufferedreader.
+* The documentation for Java BufferedReader: https://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html.

 **Instructions for use**